 I’ve removed stickers with a hot-air gun set to 120 C degrees.

 The keyboard cleaning was next in line.
 Since it wasn’t yellowed and the keycaps are dark I had to facilitate the milder method.
 I’ve thrown all keycaps into a plastic bottle along with the tissue bits.
 Then poured warm water and added a detergent.
 After a few minutes of strong shaking, I’ve rinsed keys with water and let ’em dry.

 OK, with external parts clean, I could move on and sort out that awkward PSU issue.

 The problem is that it is not a standard PSU.
-First of all, the original external power supply outputs two voltages 8.5VAC, 28VAC and is connected through the DB9 socket.
-Then internal PSU takes over and converts these voltages to 12VDC, 5VDC, and – 5VDC.
+First of all, the original external power supply outputs two voltages 8.5VAC, and 28VAC, and is connected through the DB9 socket.
+The internal PSU takes over and converts these voltages to 12VDC, 5VDC, and – 5VDC.
 Here is more info about it.

 Yay!
 It booted! … but the picture quality was a disaster.